-3. Copy the root file system image to the new "data" partition:
+2. Copy the sdcard image to the new "data" partition:

-'''

-cp fsl-image-gui-imx7-phyboard-zeta.ext3 /media/data/; sync
+cp fsl-image-gui-imx7d-phyboard-zeta.sdcard /media/data/; sync

-'''

-Partition eMMC from Linux
+Partition eMMC from U-Boot

 - 1. Configure the boot switch to boot from SD Card as described in Selecting Boot Modes.
-Power on the board and boot fully into Linux. - 2.
-Format eMMC (mmcblk2):
+Power on the board and stop in U-Boot. - 2.
+Flash fsl-image-gui-imx7d-phyboard-zeta.sdcard from the SD card to eMMC.
+This will partition the card and copy u-boot, zImage, dtb, and root filesystem to eMMC.